 These days, everybody takes photos, whether it is to remember a special moment, catch an astonishing view, or even freeze time.
 Through colours, angles, and expressions, photography allows us to convey a feeling or tell a story.
 It is an outlet for creativity we can pursue throughout our daily lives.
 In a large city like Vancouver, there are a lot of amazing art and artists, most unknown and underappreciated.
-Here are three great photographers in the city whose work can bring beauty to your feed and aid you in your own artistic endeavors and discovering your niche.
+Here are two great photographers in the city whose work can bring beauty to your feed and aid you in your own artistic endeavors and discovering your niche.

 Ash Lewis